Blaisorblade/git-filter-branch-msgs/README.md

 2. `ln -s $(which ng) ~/bin/git-filter-branch-msgs`
 3. Run `sbt stage` in this directory.
 This requires [SBT](http://www.scala-sbt.org/) 0.13 or later.
 4. Run the server with `./target/universal/stage/bin/filter-branch-msgs`
-5. Now you can use it with git-filter-branch.
+5. Now you can use it with `git-filter-branch`.
     The intended usage pattern is through

   ```